 Being a minimal profile keyboard, the keys are very high up.
-That is 2 fingers to be exact, without the palm rest.
-Even with the palm rest, it is still 1 finger high.
+That is 2 thumbs to be exact, without the palm rest.
+Even with the palm rest, it is still 1 thumb high.
 To put it simply, there is a lot of “finger travel” with this weird ergonomic.
 It is even worse when the keyboard is propped up.

 SETUP & PERFORMANCE

 With that, let us now go into the actual setup and usage experience.

 Plugin the keyboard, and it works out-of-the-box.
 But for you guys who are thinking of using software to control the LED lights or customize the knob – Be prepared to be disappointed.
 I tried to download the driver on the official website, and nothing happened… Yep, it did not offer a download.
 No software, no driver, no customization.

 Well… no. Just nope.
 The weird ergonomics of this keyboard is just a no-go for FPS/action gaming for me.
 It may get better after getting some “used to”, but I don’t think this keyboard is “professional gaming quality”.

 That’s all for this review, and here is a small section on some extras and links that may be useful to you.

 The AULA website did not give a lot of technical specs, but here is what we know.

 - Wired USB… Doh.